-Loreto aims to develop the whole person; in line with Ignatian pedagogy and the Chaplaincy team.
+Loreto aims to develop the whole person; in line with Ignatian pedagogy.
+The work of our Chaplaincy team also supports this.

 The spiritual and moral development of our students in all their rich diversity is given the opportunity to develop through: